 This case of Bayonne Jane Doe was sent to me by a forensics science teacher who is actively working to bring a name to an unidentified woman who was found dead in 2007.
-It was on October 18 of that year when human remains were located in Bayonne, New Jersey in a brush along Hook Road.
-A man named Leo Campbell was driving down the highway and spotted something on the road and called the authorities.
-Detective Bill Napier arrived at the scene and while he retired in 2011, he reflected on the case of Bayonne Jane Doe with the Houston Reporter in 2017 and spoke on how it not only affected him but the community.
+It was on October 18 of that year when human remains were located in Bayonne, New Jersey, in a brush along Hook Road.
+A man named Leo Campbell was driving down the highway, spotted something on the road, and called the authorities.
+Detective Bill Napier arrived at the scene, and while he retired in 2011, he reflected on the case of Bayonne Jane Doe with the Houston Reporter in 2017 and spoke on how it affected him and the community.

 “We spoke with Leo,” Napier said at the time.
 “There are no other witnesses.
 It’s not like it’s in the middle of a neighborhood where you would be knocking on everybody’s doors to find out what they saw or what they didn’t see.
 There’s nothing.
 There’s no point of reference.
 There’s not a lot to work with, with the lack of witnesses and the lack of physical evidence.”

 It was later determined that Bayonne Jane Doe was somewhere between 16 and 20 years old, but pinpointing where she was from proved to be difficult.
 That particular stretch of highway where she was located, Route 440, is a traffic hub with trucks, tractor-trailers, and travelers passing by from one town to the next.
-It’s described by the DNA Doe Project as being “isolated” and “heavily traveled by truck drivers,” so Bayonne Jane Doe could have been transported before or after her death.
+The DNA Doe Project describes it as being “isolated” and “heavily traveled by truck drivers,” so Bayonne Jane Doe could have been transported before or after her death.

 He also believes that Bayonne Jane Doe is closer to the younger side of her estimated age range.
 Napier might be retired, but a new team of New Jersey detectives has promised to continue the fight to find out who this young lady may be.